akassectakc-a11y/AKC-COIN/MAINNET-DEPLOYMENT-GUIDE.md

 Dear AINOVA Community,

-We are thrilled to announce the official launch of AINOVA Key Coin (AKC) on Binance Smart Chain Mainnet!
+We are thrilled to announce the official launch of AKASSECT (AKC) on Binance Smart Chain Mainnet!

 📍 Contract Address: 0x987...
 ✅ BscScan Verified